National Interagency Pass

-Look for a permit type with “Visiting Mt.
-Whitney” if you will summit or visit the Mt.
+- Look for a permit type with “Visiting Mt.
+Whitney” if you will visit the Mt.
 Whitney Zone, but are not exiting via the Mt Whitney trail to Whitney Portal.

-Look for a permit type with “Exit Mt.
-Whitney” for trips that will finish at Whitney Portal via the Mt.
+- Look for a permit type with “Exit Mt.
+Whitney” for trips that will finish at Whitney Portal via Mt.
 Whitney (Trail Crest Exit).* An additional quota will apply for your exit date.

 *Mt.
 Whitney (Trail Crest Exit)